What Is Data Governance: Take Control of Your Data in 2024

 Why Is Data Governance Important?

-To start with, one of the chief reasons why adopting a data governance program is so vital is that data assets can be inconsistent across different systems and departments in the same company.
+To start with, one of the chief reasons why adopting a data governance program is so important is that data assets can be inconsistent across different systems and departments in the same company.
 An example would be when the same file types reflect different naming conventions in different business units of the enterprise.

 That can lead to all kinds of issues, including slower data integration, metadata management problems and numerous data errors in analytics software.
 These data errors might not even get discovered and resolved in an acceptable amount of time, leading to further complications down the line.